 2(f) What information should the promoter include on the list?

 Electronic submission of new contracts listings are subject to the CESP system requirements as specified in the Interface Transaction Standards 4.2 document.
-Please contact the CESP at 1-888-276-3624 or email@example.com to enquire about their system requirements.
+To enquire about their system requirements, call the CESP at 1-888-276-3624 or go to CESP for more information.
 However, it should be noted that the Transaction Date on your request for registration must be the date the contract was signed i.e. contract creation date.

 2(g) What is the process for amending a specimen plan?